kimberlypn/Shambomon/README.md

 ![end-game page](screenshots/winner.png)

 ## Leaderboard
-Users' stats will be recorded in a leaderboard, where they can view their ranks and win ratios compared to those of other users.
+Users' stats will be recorded in a leaderboard after each game.
+Here, they can view their ranks and win ratios compared to those of other users.
 ![leaderboard](screenshots/leaderboard.png)

 Users can also view details about individual matches by using the "Match History" link.
 Victories are highlighted in blue, while defeats are highlighted in pink.
 ![match history page](screenshots/match-history.png)

+Game on!